ulloaluis/bart-api-wrapper-python/README.md

 Every amenity from the Bay Area Rapid Transit (BART) API is implemented in some way.
 The methods sections below shows the available methods.
-The majority of these methods will print something to terminal instead of returning values.
+The majority of these methods will print something to terminal instead of returning values, see the master branch if you want a wrapper that returns the data as a string instead of printing.

 Use the help class methods to see what the syntax is for invoking a bart command.